solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Since Hot Wheels is about vivid dreams of unlimited horsepower, this story is about a fantastical exploding automobile engine that fell a toy inventor.
 A man born on Christmas, he was an employee searching for toy technology at [Mattel](https://en.wikipedia.org/wiki/Mattel), leading one of their research teams.

-Then, add a madman inventor whom the FBI surveilled, a famous scientist who co-invented the bomb and challenged the engine's impossible physics, a TV crew recording the incident, and a photographer who should have been awarded the Pulitzer.
+In the drama add a madman inventor the FBI surveilled, a famous scientist who co-invented the bomb and challenged the engine's impossible physics, a TV crew recording the incident, and a photographer who should have been awarded the Pulitzer.

 And then the newspaperman who saved people in peril, pouring his admiration and demise for such an inventor in print.

 This story holds the gasoline and applies the machismo of never telling.
 It includes a very long history of media suppression for fifty-five years.